 Explicit informed consent

-A User must not deliver a MIRN discovery request in relation to a delivery point to a Network Operator unless the User has received the explicit informed consent of the subject Customer to the provision by the Network Operator to that User of the information referred to in a MIRN discovery response in respect of that delivery point.
+A User must not deliver a MIRN discovery request in relation to a delivery point to a Network Operator unless the User has received the explicit informed consent of the Customer to the provision by the Network Operator to that User of the information referred to in a MIRN discovery response in respect of that delivery point.

-A User who delivers a MIRN discovery request in relation to a delivery point to a Network Operator is taken to have represented to the Network Operator that the User has received the explicit informed consent of the subject Customer to the provision by the Network Operator to that User of the information referred to in a MIRN discovery response in respect of that delivery point.
+A User who delivers a MIRN discovery request in relation to a delivery point to a Network Operator is taken to have represented to the Network Operator that the User has received the explicit informed consent of the Customer to the provision by the Network Operator to that User of the information referred to in a MIRN discovery response in respect of that delivery point.

-AEMO is not required to obtain the explicit informed consent of the subject Customer in relation to a delivery point to the provision by the Network Operator to AEMO of the information relating to that delivery point which is referred to in a MIRN discovery response.
+AEMO is not required to obtain the explicit informed consent of the Customer in relation to a delivery point to the provision by the Network Operator to AEMO of the information relating to that delivery point which is referred to in a MIRN discovery response.

-Response to MIRN discovery requests
+Response to MIRN Discovery Requests

 Street/Suburb Combination Listing

-Each Network Operator must make available in an electronic form, which can be remotely accessed and electronically searched by all Users and AEMO, a listing (which complies with paragraph (b)) of every street/suburb combination that is recorded in the metering database of that Network Operator.
+Each Network Operator must make available in an electronic form, which can be electronically searched remotely by all Users and AEMO, a listing (which complies with paragraph (b)) of every street/suburb combination that is recorded in the metering database of that Network Operator.

 The entry relating to each street/suburb combination in the listing must exactly replicate the mandatory components of the discovery address (other than the street number or its equivalent) as it is recorded in the metering database of the relevant Network Operator, including without limitation: